Made to measureAll doors available in any size

 Do not discard any of the packaging supplied until you have checked all the parts, and please retain these instructions for future reference.

 Installation should be carried out as soon as possible after delivery.
 However, if storage is necessary, the worktops must be laid flat and fully supported in their original packaging.
 Worktops must not be placed directly onto the floor, instead separate the floor and the worktop with battens.
-Battens must also be used to separate multiple worktops stored together.
+Battens must also be used to separate multiple worktops that are stored together.

-Make sure the storage area is indoors, has stable humidity, and will not be subject to extremes of temperature.
+Ensure the storage area is indoors, has stable humidity, and will not be subject to extremes of temperature.

 DO NOT UNPACK WORKTOPS UNLESS: